Zimtronic/libposjs/README.md

 2. Execute `qmake` to create Makefile.
 3. Execute `make` to compile.

-When finished you will see a "lib" directory that contain a shared library called "libposjs".
+When finished you will see a "lib" directory that contain a shared library called "libposjs.so".

 ## Supported devices